 Pill imprint 3600 V has been identified as Acetaminophen and hydrocodone bitartrate 500 mg / 10 mg.

 Acetaminophen/hydrocodone is used in the treatment of back pain; pain; rheumatoid arthritis; cough and belongs to the drug class narcotic analgesic combinations.
 Risk cannot be ruled out during pregnancy.
-Acetaminophen/hydrocodone 500 mg / 10 mg has a potential for abuse less than the drugs in schedules 1 and 2.
-The drug has a currently accepted medical use in treatment in the United States.
-Abuse of the drug may lead to moderate or low physical dependence or high psychological dependence.
+Acetaminophen/hydrocodone 500 mg / 10 mg has a high potential for abuse.
+The drug has a currently accepted medical use in treatment in the United States or a currently accepted medical use with severe restrictions.
+Abuse of the drug may lead to severe psychological or physical dependence.

 See also related documents.

 - Prescription only

 - Drug Class:

 - C - Risk cannot be ruled out

 - 2 - High potential for abuse

 - Inactive Ingredients: